david-hordon/github-slideshow/_posts/0000-01-02-david-hordon.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This comment is so very witty, you'll probably slpit your side laughing Use the left arrow to go back!
+This comment is so very witty, you'll probably split your side laughing Use the left arrow to go back!